OpenMW/openmw/docs/source/reference/modding/settings/game.rst

 :Default:	0.2

 Regulates strength of the "swim upward correction" effect (if enabled).
 Makes player swim a bit upward (or downward in case of negative value) from the line of sight.
-Recommened range of values is from 0.0 to 0.25.
+Recommended range of values is from 0.0 to 0.25.

 This setting can only be configured by editing the settings configuration file.